 Androgen related alopecia (AGA) currently affects up to 65% of the world’s male caucasoid population and a significant percentage of its females.
 Those with hair-shafts of Afroid or Mongoloid phenotypes are less likely to suffer this.

-Male victims quote their principal concerns as: self-consiousness, lowered self-esteem, fear of social intimidation, depression.
+Male victims quote their principle concerns as: self-consiousness, lowered self-esteem, fear of social intimidation, depression.
 For female victims the consequences can be even more ‘devastating’